iisaka51/datajuggler/README.md

    Allow hashable and immutable list. when call freeze().
  - class StrCase
    Convert case for object(s).
+ - class TypeValidator
+   drop in replace for isinstance() for convinient.

 utilities for string manupulate helper functions.